ajksharma/dda-serverspec-crate/README.md

               :provisioning-user ProvisioningUser   ; common user account on all nodes given above })
 ```
-The "targets.edn" has the schema of the Targets
+The "targets.edn" file has to match this schema.

 #### Tests
-The schema is:
+The schema for the tests is:
 ```clojure
 (def ServerTestDomainConfig {(optional-key :package)
                               [{:name Str